611711Dark/LLM_math_problem_generation/README_EN.md

 English | [中文](README.md)

 This is a web application that uses LLM (Large Language Model) to generate math problems, supporting multiple-choice, fill-in-the-blank, and calculation questions, and providing AI feedback.
 The system generates questions and feedback in Chinese, suitable for Chinese-speaking users learning mathematics.
+The system supports LaTeX format for mathematical formulas, providing clear and beautiful mathematical expression display.

 ## Screenshots